AmpllifAI-dev/upsurgeiq-frontend/PRIVACY_POLICY_CONTENT.md

 ---

-UpsurgeIQ ("we," "our," or "us") is committed to protecting your privacy and ensuring transparency about how we collect, use, and safeguard your personal information.
+Life's Passions Ltd trading as UpsurgeIQ ("we," "our," or "us") is committed to protecting your privacy and ensuring transparency about how we collect, use, and safeguard your personal information.
 This Privacy Policy explains our practices regarding data collection and processing when you use our AI-powered PR and marketing platform, including our website, services, and applications (collectively, the "Services").

 By accessing or using our Services, you agree to the terms of this Privacy Policy.
 If you do not agree with our practices, please do not use our Services.